TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

 1. [JDK 17+][jdk].
 2. [NPM][npm].

-This project uses [Gradle][gradle] as a build system.
-The [Gradle Wrapper][gradle-wrapper] is included in the project, so there is no need to install Gradle separately.
+This app uses [Gradle][gradle] as a build system.
+The [Gradle Wrapper][gradle-wrapper] is already included in the root Gradle project.

 ### Running locally